 To engage and reach learners with a variety of learning styles, Amatrol’s Corrections-Based Training program features a robust combination of learning methods to provide a worthwhile vocational training in prison experience that includes both comprehensive theoretical knowledge and practical, hands-on skills valuable throughout industry.
 Examples include:

 Highly-Interactive Multimedia Curriculum

 Amatrol’s eLearning offers flexible, self-directed technical training with comprehensive content and exceptional interactivity for practical skill development.
 Amatrol’s curriculum features a highly-interactive, multimedia format that includes stunning 3D graphics and videos, voiceovers of all text, and interactive exercises designed to appeal to learners with different learning styles.
-Amatrol’s curriculum can be installed locally via CD-ROM, so Internet access is not required.
+Amatrol’s curriculum can be installed locally via CD-ROM, so Internet access is not required or -- working with a third-party partner -- can provide a secure cloud-based connection to our eLearning library.
 To learn more about Amatrol’s eLearning, click here.

 - Mechanical Drives (990-ME1M)

 Amatrol’s hands-on simulators are loaded with real-world, industrial components to enable learners to practice on the type of equipment they will encounter on the job.
 These suitcase trainers have a remarkably small footprint that allows for sharing between locations.
 They can also be locked and stored when not in use.
 Although portable, these systems don’t sacrifice learning outcomes for flexibility.
 Amatrol’s suitcase trainers offer the same type of hands-on training with comprehensive interactive multimedia curriculum available in full-size training systems.

 Examples of the types of hands-on training systems used in the Corrections-Based Training program include:

 - Relay Control (990-EC1) and Relay Control Troubleshooting (990-EC1F)